telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 ````

 If the predefined parameter types are not covering your scenario you can define a CustomParameterEditor.
-Each custom editor requires two JavaScript functions provided as attributes: __MatchFunction__ and __CreateEditorFunction__.
+Each custom editor requires two JavaScript functions provided as attributes: `MatchFunction` and `CreateEditorFunction`.

-The __customMatch__ method accepts a report parameter to be edited as an argument and returns a boolean value which indicates whether the parameter editor is suitable for this parameter.
-The parameter variable exposes the properties of the report parameter like name, allowNull, availableValues, multiValue, type and etc.
+The `customMatch` method accepts a report parameter to be edited as an argument and returns a boolean value which indicates whether the parameter editor is suitable for this parameter.
+The parameter variable exposes the properties of the report parameter like `name`, `allowNull`, `availableValues`, `multiValue`, `type` and etc.

-The main work for creating and utilizing the parameter editor is done in the __createCustomEditor__ method.
-Its purpose is to create the parameter editor UI and wire it to the __parameterChanged__ callback when a new value is selected.
-The return result is a new object containing the __beginEdit__ method which is the entry point for creating the editor from the viewer.
+The main work for creating and utilizing the parameter editor is done in the `createCustomEditor` method.
+Its purpose is to create the parameter editor UI and wire it to the `parameterChanged` callback when a new value is selected.
+The return result is a new object containing the `beginEdit` method which is the entry point for creating the editor from the viewer.

-The following example illustrates how to use the Kendo DropDownList widget for a boolean single parameter value parameter editor which also has available values:
+The following example illustrates how to use the [`Kendo DropDownList`](https://demos.telerik.com/kendo-ui/dropdownlist/index) widget for a boolean single parameter value parameter editor which also has available values:

 ````JavaScript
 function customMatch(parameter) {